Licensing

 Generate

-The cloud service runs the patented graph-inference flow to generate your processor — the optimised, reflection-free dispatcher.
-This is the commercial product, and the only step that needs a key.
+The local builder or cloud service runs the patented graph-inference flow to generate your processor — the optimised, reflection-free dispatcher.
+This is the commercial generation step.

 Sign off